Mean-Field Liquidation Games with Market Drop-out: The Model

 of all square integrable processes $\xi$ that satisfy almost surely the liquidation constraint $X_T = 0$ and whose associated portfolio process is absorbed at zero.

 We also assume that the unaffected price process against which the trading costs are benchmarked follows some Brownian martingale $S$, and that the trader’s transaction price process is given by

 for deterministic positive impact processes $\kappa$ and $\eta$.
-The integral term accounts for permanent price impact while the term $\eta_t \xi_t$ accounts for the instantaneous price impact that does not affect future transactions.
-Introducing an additional risk term $\lambda_t X_t^2$ for some deterministic non-negative process $\lambda$ that penalizes slow liquidation, the trader’s objective is to minimize the expectation of the cost functional
+The integral term accounts for permanent price impact while the term ${\frac{1}{2}}\eta_t \xi_t$ accounts for the instantaneous price impact that does not affect future transactions. {The liquidation cost $C$ is then defined as the difference between the book value and the proceeds from trading as